All Episodes

 Any more, any final words?

-Follow a hot box a lot.
+Follow a hot box, La.

 I like it.

-All right, now it's time to announce the winner of the coveted shark tank bites trophy.
+All right, now it's time to announce the winner of the coveted Shark Tank Bites trophy.

-With the little bites in front of the shark.
+I call your attention to the Shark Tank with the little bites in front of the shark.

 It took years of hard work to earn this.

-You'll notice I'll turn it around for you.
+You notice I'll turn it around for you.

 This could be yours if you're a shark tank bite competitor.

-All right, Lori, who should win the Shark Tank Bites contest.
+All right, Lori, who should win the Shark Tank Bites contest?

 I know this is hard.

-You loved it too.
+So good, you loved it too.

-Oh, honestly, when talking to you about it, this was probably one of the hardest competitions I have ever had to pick with Dr. Oz.
+Oh, honestly, when talking to you about it, this was probably one of the hardest competitions I have ever had to pick with Dr. Oz because the Thai chili glaze is fantastic.

 It's right up my alley.